Right Arrow

 • Streamlined workflows: Workers maintain proper PPE adherence without repeated supervisor interruptions

-• Faster shift transitions: Automated compliance checks eliminate manual verification delays
+• Faster shift transitions: Automated compliance checks reduce manual verification delays

 • Enhanced worker confidence: Consistent safety enforcement creates environments where workers focus on tasks rather than risks